bradut/SlingBox-Channel-Changer-Server/README.md

 - **Slingbox Devices**: The devices controlled by the system.
 - **Slinger Server**: The server that communicates with the Slingbox devices and provides the API for controlling them.
 - **Slinger Server Wrapper**: This wrapper, extending the Slinger Server with the capabilities described above.
-- **TvGuide Web App**: A web application providing a TV Guide for Slingbox devices and a remote control for them.
+- **TV Guide Web App**: A web application providing a TV Guide for Slingbox devices and a remote control for them.
-- **TvGuide Data Source**: A data source for the TvGuide Web App providing the TV Guide data.
+- **TV Guide Data Source**: A data source for the TV Guide Web App providing the TV Guide data.
 <br /><br />

 Where to get these components?